-CPI has an extensive portfolio of more than 4,500 products that is comprised of a wide range of electron device products, including microwave and power grid VEDs and solid-state power devices, in addition to products, such as:
+CPI has an extensive portfolio of more than 4,500 products that is comprised of a wide range of electron device products, including microwave and power grid vacuum electron devices (VEDs) and solid-state power devices, in addition to products, such as:

 Generally, CPI’s products are used to:

 - satellite communications amplifier subsystems based on both VED and solid-state technology;

 - radar and electronic warfare subsystems;

 - specialized antenna subsystems;

 - advanced composite radomes, reflector antennas and structures;

 - medical x-ray generators and control systems;